Can You Mix DOT 3 and DOT 4 Brake Fluid?

 They may also have a greater risk of leaks.
 Brake fluid cannot be refrigerated, so if you have any spills or drips, it will not be saved or recycled like other fluids within your car can be.

-Whether you fill your car’s brake fluid yourself or bring it into a shop, make sure that everything is cleaned up correctly and dried before you start your vehicle back up again.
+Whether you fill your car’s brake fluid yourself or bring it into a shop, ensure everything is cleaned up correctly and dried before you start your vehicle back up again.